 What if there was one diet change scientifically proven to protect against heart disease, cancer, neurological diseases, metabolic syndrome, inflammation and high blood pressure?
 Would you be interested?
 Well, there is: phytonutrients.
 And it’s probably simpler than you think.

 Most people are aware that food is composed of essential nutrients, like carbohydrates, fat, protein, vitamins and minerals.
 The human body needs these to sustain life.
 Less commonly known are substances in edible plants called phytonutrients or phytochemicals.

 A phytonutrient is a natural, bioactive compound found in plants.
 These compounds are different in that they are non-essential, meaning they are not required for life, but that doesn’t mean they aren’t beneficial to your health.
 In fact, researchers are just starting to uncover the amazing and significant role that phytonutrients play in wellness and disease prevention.

-Phytonutrients have long, complicated names, but are grouped into several broad categories, often based on their colors.
+Phytonutrients have long, complicated names, but live in several broad categories, often based on their colors.
 Carotenoids, glucosinolates, ellagic acid, resveratrol and flavonoids are a few.